andonealexandru/Triviador/README.md

 	 2) You'll need to create an account, the gui will prompt that.
 	 3) Select installation folder C:\dev\Qt (or anywhere you want)
 	 4) Select custom installation
-	 5) Collapse QT and select:
+	 5) Collapse Qt and select:
 		 1) MSVC 2019 64-bit
 		 2) MinGW 11.2.0 64-bit
 	 6) Finish the installation  (this will take a while)